DesolateDependency/my-nixos-configs/README.md

 ## My NixOS Installation

 ### Preperation

-If unknown errors occure it could be that the installation device got loose.

-\
 The tty on the installation device starts as the nixos user.
 First we have to switch into the root user:
 ```
 $ sudo -i